 Reasons to Not Use Nitrous Oxide

-Though there are no major complications to using nitrous oxide, you may not want to use it if you have emphysema, exotic chest problems, M.S., a cold, or other difficulties with breathing.
+Though there are no major complications to using nitrous oxide, you may not want to use it if you have emphysema, exotic chest problems, M.S., a cold, or other breathing difficulties.

-You may want to ask your dentist for a 5 minute trial to see how you feel with this type of sedation method before proceeding with it during your dental treatment.
+You may ask your dentist for a 5 minute trial to see how you feel with this type of sedation method before proceeding with it during your dental treatment.

 Nitrous oxide works well for most patients needing some help in relieving dental anxiety during their treatment.
 We do, however, offer other options that can be used separately from or in conjunction with nitrous oxide to allow customization according to your needs.
 If you experience any level of dental anxiety, our team would be happy to explain and help you decide which relaxation methods will make your experience as pleasant and comfortable as possible.